webplatform/docs/tutorials/mobile_viewport/index.md

 often increases in full-screen web applications that suppress the browser's native screen controls.

-'Note:' Applying a viewport has no effect on desktop browsers.
+'''Note:''' Applying a viewport has no effect on desktop browsers.
 It is interpreted only once when the page loads, and cannot be modified thereafter.